COMPUTER EVOLUTION AND PERFORMANCE

 What are the factors of the equation?

 The five performance factors in the preceding equation (Ic, p,m, k, ) are influenced by four system attributes: the design of the instruction set (known as instruction set architecture), compiler technology , processor implementation, and cache and memory hierarchy.
-A common measure of performance for a processor is the rate at which instructions are executed, expressed as millions of instructions per second (MIPS), referred to as the MIPS rate.

 Measures such as MIPS and MFLOPS have proven inadequate to evaluating the performance of processors.
 Because of differences in instruction sets, the instruction execution rate is not a valid means of comparing the performance of different architectures.
 For example, consider this high-level language statement: